Compare the oven's move-out condition with the specific work claimed and the documented labor or vendor cost.

 - Time/material breakdown if done in-house

-How to dispute
+How to review or dispute it

 - Request photos and invoice details tied to the oven.